Rank One Perturbations Supported by Hybrid Geometries and Their Deformations

 Now, we consider the limiting case as $\epsilon \rightarrow 0$ to properly define the initial formal Hamiltonian.
-For this reason, we choose $\lambda_1(\epsilon)$ in such a way that the regularized Hamiltonian has a reasonable and non-trivial limit as we remove the cut-off parameter, that is, $\epsilon \to 0^+$.
-The off-diagonal elements of the matrix $\Phi(\epsilon, E)$ for $E=-\nu^2$ in the limit $\epsilon \rightarrow 0$ can be directly calculated using the Lebesgue dominated convergence theorem and the integral \cite{gradshteyn2014table}
+For this reason, we choose $\lambda_1(\epsilon)$ in such a way that the regularized Hamiltonian has a reasonable and non-trivial limit as we remove the cut-off parameter, that is, as $\epsilon \to 0^+$.